gogodick/gogodick.github.io/_posts/2018-08-20-DPDK-vhostuser-zerocopy.md

 ## 2.3.
 Summary
 Vhost-user dequeue zero copy implementation uses shared memory as mbuf address, and DPDK application sends this mbuf to other interface. rte_vhost_dequeue_burst() has to wait for other PMD TX function to free mbuf, and then it can update vring and notify guest.
 Therefore, other PMD TX function needs to free mbuf timely, otherwise, guest Tx used vring may be starved.
 # 3. Limitations and Issues
+## 3.1.
+Small Packets
+DPDK programmer's guide suggests that zero copy is not good for small packets (typically for packet size below 512).

+I have introduced how to monitor used mbuf in previous section, this overhead is considerable for small packet, and in this case memory copy operation is faster then zero copy operation.